MiguelCastillo/spromise/README.md

 spromise (Small Promise), is an implementation of the promise <a href="https://promisesaplus.com/">A+ spec</a>.
 It is designed to be lightweight, performant, and per spec, interoperable with other promise implementations such as jQuery's <a href="http://api.jquery.com/category/deferred-object/">deferred</a>.

+* NOTE: The spec makes use of `fulfilled`, which is the exact same thing as `resolved` in spromise.
+The different names exists because it seems more consistent that if you call `resolve` to transition a promise to the `resolved` state, that the state is `resolved` and not `fulfilled`.
+In spromise's documention both are used simply for better readability.

 ## API